pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/hide-delegate.md

-#|en| That way, along with the manager value, client code gets full access to the <code>Department</code> object and its other fields.
+#|en| That way, along with the manager value, client code gets full access to the `Department` object and its other fields.
 If that doesn't look very safe to you… you're right.

 Set step 2